Rome Business School Princeton Review Ranking

 Article Snippet :Ancient Rome", in Roman Sexualities (Princeton UP 1997), pp. 72–73, citing the Tabula Heracleensis on some restrictions outside the city of Rome.
 McGinn

-Article Title : Israel
+Article Title : Democracy

 The Leonard N. Stern School of Business (commonly known as The Stern School or Stern), is New York University's business school.
 Established as the School of Commerce, Accounts and Finance in 1900, Stern is one of the oldest and most prestigious business schools in the world.
 It is also a founding member of the Association to Advance Collegiate Schools of Business.
 In 1988, it was named in honor of Leonard N. Stern, an alumnus and benefactor of the school.